mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 * **Use Markdown:** Improve readability for complex instructions using headings, lists, etc.
 * **Provide Examples (Few-Shot):** For complex tasks or specific output formats, include examples directly in the instruction.
 * **Guide Tool Use:** Don't just list tools; explain *when* and *why* the agent should use them.

+**State:**

+* The instruction is a string template, you can use the `{var}` syntax to insert dynamic values into the instruction.
+* `{var}` is used to insert the value of the state variable named var.
+* `{artifact.var}` is used to insert the text content of the artifact named var.
+* If the state variable or artifact does not exist, the agent will raise an error.
+If you want to ignore the error, you can append a `?` to the variable name as in `{var?}`.

 ```python
 # Example: Adding instructions